chenasraf/simple-scaffold/README.md

 ## Use in Node.js

-You can also build the scaffold yourself, if you want to create more complex arguments or scaffold groups.
-Simply pass a config object to the Scaffold function when you are ready to start.
+You can also build the scaffold yourself, if you want to create more complex arguments or scaffold groups - simply pass a config object to the Scaffold function when you are ready to start.

 The config takes similar arguments to the command line:

 ```typescript